 - University of Minnesota Human Rights Library.

-The assistance of Blaze Douglas, Thomas Pogge, Virginia Mantouvalou, and M.B.E.
-Smith, is acknowledged with gratitude.
+The assistance of Thomas Pogge, M.B.E.
+Smith, Dana Turjman, and Leif Wenar is acknowledged with gratitude.